benjamincrozat/sevalla-template-laravel/README.md

 # Deploying Laravel w/ scheduler + queues on Sevalla

 Sevalla works with Docker.
-Therefore, this repository includes a [Dockerfile](/Dockerfile) that packages a Laravel application and runs it.
+This repository includes a [Dockerfile](/Dockerfile) that packages a Laravel application and runs it using the `serversideup/php:8.5-frankenphp` base image.

 If you want to build your container using Nixpacks instead, [check out our instructions](https://github.com/benjamincrozat/sevalla-template-laravel/tree/nixpacks) for it.

 ## Architecture

 On Sevalla, every app has a **default web process** that serves HTTP requests.
-In this example, the app is built from the repository’s `Dockerfile`, and the web process runs two services:
+In this example, the app is built from the repository’s `Dockerfile`, and the web process runs **FrankenPHP** (Caddy-based) from the serversideup image, serving `/public` and running PHP.

-- **PHP-FPM**: runs your PHP application.
-- **Nginx**: listens on `localhost:8080` and serves your Laravel app.

-All services are managed by **supervisord**.
-The default start commands are in [entrypoint.sh](/entrypoint.sh).

 ## Steps

 ### 1. Prepare your repository

-Copy this repository’s `Dockerfile` and `entrypoint.sh` files into the **root** of your Laravel project.
+Copy this repository’s `Dockerfile` into the **root** of your Laravel project.
 Or just clone this repository if you are starting from scratch.

 ### 2. Create Sevalla resources